waynebloss/redux-mvvm/README.md

 # redux-mvvm

+A work in progress...

 This project was bootstrapped with [Best way to create npm packages with create-react-app](https://medium.com/@lokhmakov/best-way-to-create-npm-packages-with-create-react-app-b24dd449c354).

-This is a test.